 • lead to additional requests,

-• or temporarily block the sale.
+• or even temporarily block the sale.

 Acquisition costs

-Beyond the property price, buyers must anticipate:
+Beyond the price of the property, buyers must anticipate:

 • notary fees,